PIEW-19/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display ALL files in pwd in long format
+ALL files with numeric user and id displayed in long format